Ivana K. Kim, MD

 See a list of Ocular Oncology faculty

 Researchers at Mass.
-Eye and Ear have made groundbreaking advances in the field of ocular oncology.
-These include the identification and isolation of the retinoblastoma (Rb) gene, the first known tumor-suppressor gene, which formed an important cornerstone in the molecular basis of cancer.
-Our department is also credited with the development of proton beam irradiation, the gold standard of treatment for uveal melanoma.
-Ongoing research efforts include studies of cancer susceptibility genes and biomarkers, innovative surgical techniques for ocular malignacies, and developing new therapeutic strategies for retinoblastoma and other ocular cancers.
+Eye and Ear have made several groundbreaking advances in the field of ocular oncology, including the identification and isolation of the retinoblastoma (Rb) gene—the first known tumor-suppressor gene, which formed an important cornerstone in the molecular basis of cancer.
+Below are highlights of our accomplishments of the past 2o years: